The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 def total_deviation(observed):

-In the observed dataset, the sum of the absolute difference is 20.
+In the observed dataset, this test statistic is 20.

 observed_dev = total_deviation(observed)